 Welcome to a comprehensive compilation of the Technische Universität Braunschweig's scientific activities.
 Founded in 1745, our university is the oldest technical institute in Germany and is part of the German Universities of Technology e.
 V. (TU9).
 With close to 18,500 students (41% female and 18% International students), 3,700 employees (42% female) and 241 professors (24% female), the Technische Universität Braunschweig is a mid-sized public university with a strong tradition in STEM research and teaching and a strong focus on humanities and teacher education.
 Our 120 institutes are organized in 6 faculties and provide 71 different bachelor's and master's degree programmes.
-Our research to find answers to global challenges.
+Our research is organized in 4 core research areas that provide a structure for interdisciplinary research to find answers to global challenges.